SAMMISolutions/docs/doc_posts/_commands-deck-app/deckapp-wait-for-input.md

   - commands/321
 ---

-{% include alert.html text="Currently only supported in Deck Hopper." type="warning" %}
+{% include alert.html text="Available in Deck Hopper Pro." type="info" %}

 Similar to Wait for User Input command, but the prompt will originate from the Deck App instead.
 Command is available in [Developer Mode](https://sammi.solutions/docs/faq/general#developermode).